mochajs/mocha/docs/index.md

 [Emacs](https://www.gnu.org/software/emacs/) support for running Mocha tests is available via a 3rd party package [mocha.el](https://github.com/scottaj/mocha.el).
 The package is available on MELPA, and can be installed via `M-x package-install mocha`.

 ![Emacs Mocha Runner in Action](images/emacs.png)

+### Mocha Sidebar (VS Code)

+[Mocha sidebar](https://marketplace.visualstudio.com/items?itemName=maty.vscode-mocha-sidebar) is the most complete mocha extension for vs code.

+#### Features

+* see all tests in VS Code sidebar menu
+* run & debug tests for each level hierarchy from all tests to a single test (and each describe of course)
+* auto run tests on file save
+* see tests results directly in the code editor

 ## Examples